-The highest concentration of monasteries is in the Indus Valley near Leh, the region’s capital.
-Surrounded by sublime landscapes and crammed with hotels, guesthouses and restaurants, this atmospheric little town, a staging post on the old Silk Route, is most visitors’ point of arrival and an ideal base for side trips.
-North of Leh, across the highest drivable pass in the world – Khardung La, lies the valley of Nubra, where sand dunes carpet the valley floor in stark contrast to the towering crags of the Karakoram Range.
+Set in a sublime landscape and crammed with hotels, guesthouses and restaurants, this atmospheric little town, a staging post on the old Silk Route, is most visitors’ point of arrival and an ideal base for side-trips.
+North of Leh, across the highest driveable pass in the world, Khardung La, lies the valley of Nubra, where sand dunes carpet the valley floor.
 It is also possible to visit the great wilderness around the lake of Tso Moriri in Rupshu, southeast of Leh, and to glimpse Tibet from the shores of Pangong Tso in the far east of Ladakh.
-For these areas you will, however, need a permit.
+For all these areas you will, however, need a permit.
 West of Leh, beyond the windswept Fatu La and Namika La passes, Buddhist prayer flags peter out as you approach the predominantly Muslim district of Kargil.
-Ladakh’s second largest town, at the mouth of the breathtakingly beautiful Suru Valley, marks the halfway stage of the journey to or from Srinagar, and is the jumping-off point for Zanskar, the vast wilderness in the far south of the state that forms the border with Lahaul in
+Ladakh’s second largest town, at the mouth of the breathtakingly beautiful Suru Valley, is the jumping-off point for Zanskar, the vast wilderness in the far south of the state that forms the border with Lahaul in Himachal Pradesh.

 Most of Ladakh’s Buddhist festivals, in which masked chaam dance dramas are performed by lamas in monastery courtyards, take place in January and February, when roads into the region are snowbound.
 This works out well for the locals, for whom the festivals relieve the tedium of the relentless winter, but it means that few outsiders get to experience some of the northern Himalayas’ most vibrant and fascinating spectacles.
 Recently, however, a few of the larger gompas around Leh have followed the example of Hemis, and switched their annual festivals to the summer to attract tourists.
 The tourist office in Leh produces a listings booklet called Ladakh, giving dates for forthcoming years.

-Gompas that hold their chaams (dance festivals) in winter or spring include Matho (mid-Feb to mid-March), Spitok (mid-Jan), Tikse (late Oct to mid-Nov) and Diskit (mid-Feb to early March) in Nubra.
-Other important festivals in Ladakh include Losar (the Tibetan/Ladakhi New Year), which falls any time between mid-December and early January.
+Gompas that hold their chaams (dance festivals) in winter or spring include Matho (mid-Feb to mid-March), Spitok (mid-Jan), Thikse (late Oct to mid-Nov) and Diskit (mid-Feb to early March) in Nubra.

 Trekking in Ladakh and Zanskar